 IndexedDB

-to handle the local storage and cache - use
+to handle the local storage and cache, use encapsulated manager to handle the local-db operations - use

 localStorage